apache/arrow/docs/source/cpp/compute.rst

 (and dictionary decoded, if applicable) before the operation is applied.

 The default variant of these functions does not detect overflow (the result then typically wraps around).
-Each function is also available in an overflow-checking variant, suffixed ``_checked``, which returns an ``Invalid`` :class:`Status` when overflow is detected.
+Most functions are also available in an overflow-checking variant, suffixed ``_checked``, which returns an ``Invalid`` :class:`Status` when overflow is detected.